sxLii/cityu-ezproxy/README.md

 ### The problem

-You're off-campus, you click on a paper link from Google Scholar, Twitter, or a colleague's email — and you land on the publisher's site staring at a **"Buy or subscribe"** paywall.
+You're **off-campus**, you click on a paper link from Google Scholar, Twitter, or a colleague's email — and you land on the publisher's site staring at a **"Buy or subscribe"** paywall.
 Even worse, when you click "Access through your institution" and search for "City University of Hong Kong", the publisher's institution picker sometimes returns the wrong entry (e.g. *City University of Hong Kong (DongGuan)*), or fails to find CityU at all.

 The conventional workaround is to use the CityU VPN, but **VPN doesn't actually solve this** — many publishers identify your institution by referrer/EZproxy URL, not by IP address, so you still see the paywall even when connected to VPN.